Near and full quasi-optimality of finite element approximations of stationary second-order mean field games: Setting and Notation

 \paragraph{\emph{General notation.}} We denote $\mathbb{N}\coloneqq \{1,2,3,\cdots\}$.
 For a Lebesgue measurable set $\omega\subset \R^\dim$, $\dim\in\N$, {the inner product on $L^2(\omega)$ and $L^2(\omega;\R^\dim)$ is denoted commonly by~$(\cdot,\cdot)_{\omega}$, with induced norm $\norm{\cdot}_\omega$.
 There is no risk of confusion here since the scalar and vector cases of the inner-product and norm can then determined from their arguments.} Moreover, we equip the space $L^{\infty}(\omega;\mathbb{R}^{d\times d})$ of bounded matrix-valued functions on $\omega$ with the essential supremum norm $\|\cdot\|_{L^{\infty}(\omega;\mathbb{R}^{d\times d})}$ that is induced by the Frobenius norm on $\mathbb{R}^{d\times d}$.
 We let $|\cdot|_{d-2}$ denote the $(d-2)$-dimensional Hausdorff measure, which we note reduces to the counting measure when $d=2$.

-\paragraph{\emph{Problem data.}} Let $\Omega$ be a bounded, open connected subset of $\mathbb{R}^d$ with Lipschitz boundary $\partial \Omega$. {For an integer $s \geq 0$, let $H^s(\Omega)$ denote the Sobolev space of order $s$, which consists of functions in $L^2(\Omega)$ that have weak partial derivatives of order up to and including $s$ also in $L^2(\Omega)$.
-Let $H^1_0(\Omega)$ denote the space of functions in $H^1(\Omega)$ with vanishing trace on $\Omega$, and let $H^{-1}(\Omega)$ denote its dual space.
-Since $\Omega$ is assumed to have Lipschitz boundary, the Sobolev space $H^s(\Omega)$ can be defined for real $s\geq 0$, for instance, by interpolation of spaces, see~\cite[Chapter~7]{AdamsFournier03} and \cite[Chapter~14]{BrennerScott08}.}
+\paragraph{\emph{Problem data.}} Let $\Omega$ be a bounded, connected, polytopal open subset of $\mathbb{R}^d$ with Lipschitz boundary $\partial \Omega$. {Note that although we focus here on the case of polytopal domains, a common procedure for the case of domains with curved boundaries is to approximate the geometry via the meshes; this technique has been studied extensively in the literature on numerics for surface PDEs~\cite{BurmanHansboLarson2018}.} {For an integer $s \geq 0$, let $H^s(\Omega)$ denote the Sobolev space of order $s$, which consists of functions in $L^2(\Omega)$ that have weak partial derivatives of order up to and including $s$ also in $L^2(\Omega)$.
+Let $H^1_0(\Omega)$ denote the space of functions in $H^1(\Omega)$ with vanishing trace on $\Omega$, and let $H^{-1}(\Omega)$ denote {the dual space of $H^1_0(\Omega)$}.
+Since $\Omega$ is assumed to have {a} Lipschitz boundary, the Sobolev space $H^s(\Omega)$ can be defined for real $s\geq 0$, for instance, by interpolation of spaces, see~\cite[Chapter~7]{AdamsFournier03} and \cite[Chapter~14]{BrennerScott08}.}

 We make the following assumptions on the data appearing in \eqref{sys}.
 Let the diffusion $\nu>0$ be constant, and let $G\in H^{-1}(\Omega)$ be of the form $G=g_0-\nabla \cdot\tilde{g}$ with $g_0\in L^{q/2}(\Omega)$ and $\tilde{g}\in L^q(\Omega;\mathbb{R}^d)$ for some $q>d$.
 We assume that $G\in H^{-1}(\Omega)$ is nonnegative in the distributional sense in that $\langle G, \phi\rangle_{H^{-1}\times H_0^1} \geq 0$ for all functions $\phi\in H_0^1(\Omega)$ that are nonnegative a.e.\ in $\Omega$.
 Next, let $F:L^2(\Omega)\to H^{-1}(\Omega)$ be a Lipschitz continuous operator, i.e.\ that satisfies